-- 4. The most suitable map or set of maps for the designation of a Ramsar site will also clearly show the following, although provision of such information is of lower priority than the attributes listed in paragraph 3 above: - i) basic topographical information; - ii) the boundaries of relevant protected area designations and administrative boundaries (e.g., province, district, etc.); - iii) clearly delineated wetland and non-wetland parts of the site, and depiction of the wetland boundary with respect to the site's boundary, especially where the wetland extends beyond the site being designated.
+- 4. The most suitable map or set of maps for the designation of a Ramsar site will also clearly show the following, although provision of such information is of lower priority than the attributes listed in paragraph 3 above: - i) basic topographical information; - ii) the boundaries of relevant protected area designations and administrative boundaries (e.g., province, district, etc.); - clearly delineated wetland and non-wetland parts of the site, and depiction of the wetland boundary with respect to the site's boundary, especially where the wetland extends beyond the site being designated.
 Where available, information on the distribution of the main wetland habitat types and key hydrological features is also useful.
 Where there is substantial seasonal variation in the extent of the wetland, separate maps showing the wetland extent in the wet and in the dry seasons are helpful; - iv) major landmarks (towns, roads, etc.); and - v) distribution of land uses in the same catchment. - 5.
 A general location map, showing the location of the Ramsar site within the territory of the Contracting Party, is also extremely useful. - 6.
-Maps should not be trimmed, so that data managers and Ramsar Bureau staff can consult any printed marginal notes or coordinate tick marks. - 7.
+Maps should not be trimmed, so that data managers and Ramsar Secretariat staff can consult any printed marginal notes or coordinate tick marks. - 7.
 A map having all the above attributes, including being at the appropriate scale (see guidance below), will facilitate digitization of maps for inclusion in a Geographic Information System (GIS) if the map (or maps) are supplied only in printed form (i.e., when no digital coordinates are available). - 8.
-To allow for subsequent digitization to be undertaken accurately and without distortion, the map should be an original print (two copies of which should be supplied) and not a photocopy, - 9.
-Additionally, to facilitate copying and presentation, it is extremely helpful to include two other versions of the principal map(s): - i) a colour photocopy of the map reduced to A4 size; and - ii) a TIFF file or other digital image file (e.g., JPEG, PDF).
+To allow for subsequent digitization to be undertaken accurately and without distortion, the map should be an original print (two copies of which should be supplied) and not a photocopy. - 9.
+Additionally, to facilitate copying and presentation, it is extremely helpful to include two other versions of the principal map(s): - i) a colour photocopy of the map reduced to A4 size; - ii) a GIS file providing geo-referenced site boundary vectors and attribute tables, if possible; - iii) a TIFF, JPG, BMP, GIF or other common digital image file...